Python - Packages

 def sum(x,y): return x+y def average(x,y): return (x+y)/2 def power(x,y): return x**y

 That's it.
 We have created our package called mypackage.
 The following is a folder structure:

 Importing a Module from a Package

-Now, to test our package, invoke the Python prompt from the MyApp folder.D:\MyApp>python
+Now, to test our package, navigate the command prompt to the

 Import the functions module from the mypackage package and call its power() function.>>> from mypackage import functions